Murilo-Perrone/knight-tour/README.md

     ```

 ## Go
-  * [warnsdorffsRule.go](warnsdorffsRule.go) - Finds a solution using warnsdorffs rule.
+  * [warnsdorffsRule.go](warnsdorffsRule.go) - Finds a solution using warnsdorffs rule and randomized choices.
 Output:
     ```
      1  4 35 20 47  6 43 22
     34 19  2  5 42 21 46  7